Veteran mocked by Pete Davidson on SNL mocks Pete Davidson on SNL

 "We will never forget the sacrifices made by veterans past and present, and never forget those we lost on 9-11, heroes like Pete's father," Crenshaw said.

 Davidson's father, Scott, a New York City firefighter, died on Sept.
-11, 2001 when the World Trade Center was attacked by terrorists, Davidson was just seven years old.
+11, 2001 when the World Trade Center was attacked by terrorists.
+Davidson was just 7 years old.

 As the skit ended, the two shook hands and Davidson whispered into Crenshaw's ear, "you're a good man."